Str. Henri Barbusse nr. 44-46, Cluj-Napoca

 Monday to Friday

 Royal School Primary curriculum encompasses Years 1 to 6 and is a combination of the National Curriculum for England and Cambridge Primary.
-At Royal School we use the ‘core’ elements of English, Mathematics and Science as well as ‘foundation’ elements of Art & Design, Computing, Foreign Languages (KS 2 onwards), Geography, History, Music and Physical Education.
+At Royal School we use the ‘core’ elements of English, Mathematics and Science as well as ‘foundation’ elements of Art & Design, Computing, Foreign Languages (KS 2 onwards), Geography, History, Music, Drama and Physical Education.

 Royal School Lower Secondary curriculum encompasses Years 7 to 9 and is, again a combination of both the National Curriculum of England and Cambridge Secondary 1.
 At Royal School, again, we use the ‘core’ curricula of English, Mathematics and Science and the ‘foundation’ curricula for Art & Design, Computing, Modern Foreign Languages, Geography, History, Music, Physical Education, Drama and Religious Studies.